creviceapp/creviceapp.github.io/practical_example.md

 PointedWindow.ModuleName: chrome.exe
 ```

-Next, if you move the cursor and point the Windows' taskbar and press the middle button, the following messages will be output:
+Next, if you move the cursor and focus the Windows' taskbar, and press the middle button, then, the following messages will be output:

 ```
 ForegroundWindow.ThreadId: 0xB20